iokiwi/os-mfa/README.md

 ## What happened when we ran os-mfa?

-os-mfa created a *"long-term"* configuration without any passwords or secrets.
+The first time we run os-mfa is creates a *"long-term"* configuration in our clouds.yaml without any passwords or secrets.

+Long term configurations contain the minimum information required for os-mfa to use to initialize a token based authentication.

+ * They should *not* contain any secrets such as tokens or passwords.
- * *"long-term"* configurations are distinguished with a suffix of `-long-term`
+ * They are distinguished by a suffix of `-long-term`
- * We do not use the long term configs with the openstack client tools.

-The long term config used as a foundation for authentication by os-mfa which then:
+os-mfa will then use the `-long-term` configuration to create a token based configuration as follows.

-1) Prompts the user for their password and totp token
+ 1. Prompts the user for their password and MFA code

-2) Swaps the password and totp for an openstack auth token
+ 2. Swaps the password and MFA code for an OpenStack auth token

-3) Updates the original configuration to use the new token for authentication
+ 3. Updates the original configuration to use the new token for authentication

 The resulting clouds.yaml should look like this